nishu1998/Capstone_Project/README.md

 2. User Registration and login.
 User can register on our app and login through his email ID or mobile number.

-3. User Favourite list.
+3. Popular wallpaper
-User can make his favourite manga list.
+User can see most popular wallpapers Related to Manga and Anime.

 4. Auto sliding.
 User can activate auto sliding off Manga Pages while reading.